What is Gestalt therapy?

 Coming to therapy is one way of finding support to realise this human capacity and experiment with new options.

 So how does Gestalt therapy effect change?
-In what has now become a “classic” of Gestalt therapy literature, Arnold Beisser described Gestalt’s paradoxical theory of change.
+In what has now become a “classic” of Gestalt therapy literature, Arnold Beisser described Gestalt’s Paradoxical Theory of Change.
+Change emerges as a result of "full acceptance of what is, rather than a striving to be different".
 The paradox is that the more we attempt to change ourselves, the more we stay the same.
-Change emerges as a result of “full acceptance of what is, rather than a striving to be different“.
+It is in the relationship with the therapist that new awareness emerges.
+It is in awareness that change begins.

 What happens in a Gestalt therapy session?